Impact of light-matter coupling strength on the efficiency of microcavity OLEDs: A unified quantum master equation approach: Results and discussion

-The commutator $[H_S,\rho]:=H_S\rho-\rho H_S$ gives the unitary dynamics of the system, while the sum over jump operators $\hat{L}_k$ gives the non-unitary, environment-induced dynamics.
-Each channel is weighted by the rate $\Gamma_k$, and the anti-commutator is defined as $\{X,Y\}:=XY+YX$.
+The commutator $[H_S,\rho(t)]:=H_S\rho(t)-\rho(t)H_S$ gives the unitary dynamics of the system, while the sum over jump operators $\hat{L}_j$ gives the non-unitary, environment-induced dynamics.
+Each channel is weighted by the rate $\Gamma_j$, and the anti-commutator is defined as $\{X,Y\}:=XY+YX$.
+In our case, $\rho(t)$ describes the joint state of singlets, triplets, and cavity modes.

-Eq.~\eqref{eq:ME} is the main tool of this article.
-That is, $\rho$ describes the joint state of singlets, triplets, and cavity mode.
-All the processes we are interested in are schematically visualized in Fig.~\ref{fig:schematics}(a), and we will derive their rates in the following subsections.